ajaxbits/ds-migrator/README.md

 ## Requirements

 DS Migrator has only been tested on Arch Linux and Ubuntu -- you're milage may vary.

+DS Migrator currently only supports migrations from Deep Security 12.x.x => Cloud One, but additional migration support is planned.

 ## Support